cap-js/docs/java/query-execution.md

 }
 ```

-During the execution of the update statement it is asserted that the `version` has the same value as the `version` which was read previously and hence no concurrent modification occurred.
+During the execution of the update statement it's asserted that the `version` has the same value as the `version`, which was read previously and hence no concurrent modification occurred.

 The same convenience can be used in bulk operations.
 Here the individual update counts need to be introspected.